EndPointCorp/end-point-blog/2024/05/how-to-validate-record-uniqueness-in-asp.net.md

 And that's how you can test a custom validation attribute like the one we've built.
 This is very conventional as unit tests go.
 The only unusual things to keep in mind is the method we need to call in order to exercise the validation logic: `GetValidationResult`.
 And also how to construct and configure the `ValidationContext` object that the method needs as a parameter.

 And that's all for now.
 We've seen two ways of implementing uniqueness validation in ASP.NET.
 One approach was leveraging an underlying relational database to create unique indexes.
-Another, more complicated but also more flexible approach, leverages framework features to create custom validation attributes.
+A more complicated — but also more flexible — approach leverages framework features to create custom validation attributes.
 And we even saw how we can test them!